Skip to Content

 I like traveling with a compact outdoor blanket because you can use it indoors or outside.
 It also repels water and sand, so it can double as a picnic blanket!

-I hope I’ve given you some helpful ideas for getting packed up to hit the road (or the skies!) with your little one.
+I hope I’ve given you some helpful ideas for getting packed with baby travel essentials to hit the road (or the skies!) with your little one.
 Bon voyage!

 Amy Motroni